sk8board/CRServoF_ELRS_for_RP2040_Pico_RP2350_Pico_2/README.md

 Until the feature request has been implemented, you will need to adjusting failsafe using the proceedure below.

-The default failsafe values are found in the include file, board_defs.h.
+The default failsafe values are found in the include file, `board_defs.h`.

-If you would like different failsafe values, simply edit the include file, then build the new firmware.uf2 file.
+If you would like different failsafe values, simply edit the include file, then build the new `firmware.uf2` file.

 `// Failsafe values`